avalanche-foundation/ACPs/ACPs/78-dynamic-multidimensional-fees/README.md

 ## Backwards Compatibility

 Modifying the fee scheme for P-chain and X-chain requires a mandatory upgrade for activation.
-Wallet implementations must be modified to handle the new fee scheme to be able to properly finance transactions once the upgrade is activated.
+Moreover wallets must be modified to handle the new fee scheme to be able to properly finance transactions once the upgrade is activated.

 ## Reference Implementation